 While it’s true that there are budget-friendly Chromebooks out there, that doesn’t mean that their capabilities fall short of your needs.
 After all, you get what you pay for.
 If you’re looking for a budget device that can accomplish many of the same functions as a web browser and its connected apps, then a Chromebook could suit your needs just fine.
 To an extent, you can consider a Chromebook a little more valuable in the flexibility department, as it can really help having access to all of those extensions and Android applications.
 In a way, this makes it better than Windows and macOS to a certain degree.
 Too many extensions can slow down a Chrome browser on a desktop, whereas a Chromebook doesn’t seem to have this issue.

 Granted, the more functionality a Chromebook has, the higher the price tag.
 In this sense, a Chromebook is no different from your typical laptop.
-Michell Consulting Group can help you determine which solution is best for your business.
-To learn more, reach out to us at 305-592-5620.
+COMPANYNAME can help you determine which solution is best for your business.
+To learn more, reach out to us at PHONENUMBER.